dmnbmr/ai-proj/README.md

 - Significantly higher consistency.
 - Less false positives.

-However, even with improvements, the **DINOv2 Base** still failed in cases where:
-- Plates were small, occluded, or poorly lit
-- Background context confused the attention mechanism
-- Angle and scale varied too strongly from typical web data

 ### Conclusion

 While the grounding dino model is quick to set up and doesn't need labeled datasets, the performance is currently not competitive with the trained YOLOv8 model.
 There are still a lot of false positives from the zero-shot model.